arabaaoui/kafstore/README.md

 ### Steps
 1. Upload your **3 certificate files** (CA chain, bundle, key)
-2. Configure alias and passwords (separate for truststore/keystore)
+2. Configure alias and passwords
 3. Click "Generate & Download"
 4. Get your ready-to-use keystores in a ZIP file